gigasquid/gigasquid.github.io/source/_posts/2014-02-22-remembering-jim.markdown

 We had plans to make all our Spheros, Roombas, big drones, and little drones dance to live coded music.
-We were both auditing on [Autonomous Mobile Robots](https://www.edx.org/course/ethx/ethx-amrx-autonomous-mobile-robots-1342) to see what we could learn to help us with our robot quests.
+We were both auditing on [Autonomous Mobile Robots](https://www.edx.org/course/ethx/ethx-amrx-autonomous-mobile-robots-1342) to see what we could learn to help us with our robot dreams.

 I miss him dearly.
 I will cherish my memories of him and I am so